 Many historical sources are available for free on Wiktenauer.com with english translations of varying quality.
-Eventually it’s a good idea to work directly with original source material, but due to language and knowledge barriers, it’s often a good idea to start with a modern book that provides additional instructions and context.
+Eventually it’s a good idea to work directly with original source material, but due to language and knowledge barriers it’s often a good idea to start with a modern book that provides additional guidance and context.

-Note: As I don’t train in every HEMA weapon system myself I haven’t read all of these books myself, but polled data from The HEMA Alliance Facebook group.
+Note: As I don’t train in every HEMA weapon system myself I polled additional data from The HEMA Alliance Facebook group.